photo/frontend/documentation/guides/InstallationUbuntuCherokee.markdown

     cherokee-admin
     firefox http://localhost:9090

+Note that if you're not connecting from the same machine, you'll have to use the `-b[<IP>]` parameter to bind cherokee-admin to an externally accessible network interface.

 Go the sections "Vservers" and create a new vserver with the + button

 In the "Languages" sub-section, choose "PHP" and click "Add"